chipster/chipster-openshift/k3s/change-k3s-version.md

 kubectl get secret passwords -o yaml > ~/chipster-passwords.yaml
 ```

 Chipster must be uninstalled first, because Kubernetes doesn't allow you to change the volume type of `statefulset`.
 We can still move the data from the volumes later, because this doesn't delete the volumes.
-If you haven't yet installed Chipster, you can skip this step.

 ```bash
 helm uninstall chipster